The Lost Slave

 Evina felt like retorting with a lengthy explanation of his troubled past, but he ignored it.
 "Alright then.
 Would you like to come with me and my father?"

-"On an adventure out to other worlds."
+"On an adventure to outer space, to see other worlds."

 "Really it would be great."

-The other one sighed.
-"Ok, why not..."
+He sighed.
+"Ok, why not?"